Sales Cadence: What It Is, Importance, and How to Build One

 If you’re looking to establish a sales cadence within your business's sales team, here's a solid example of what it might look like.

-While not all sales cadences will look identical, the overall idea remains the same: to make consistent, sequential, and methodical touchpoints with prospects in the hopes of converting them into customer.
-A typical sales cadence will last anywhere between five and 22 days.
+While not all sales cadences will look identical, the overall idea remains the same: to make consistent, sequential, and methodical touchpoints with prospects in the hopes of converting them into customers.
+A typical sales cadence lasts anywhere from 5 to 22 days.

 Your final draft might not exactly resemble this example.
 However, the first and last days will usually follow a similar pattern across businesses.
 Let’s examine those a little further.

-On the first day, you’ll want to interact with the prospect’s social media account and send them a cold email.
+On the first day, you’ll want to engage with the prospect on their social media and send them a cold email.
 Show them you’ve researched their business and that you have something of value to offer them.
-The next day, follow that email up with a phone call, and if they don’t answer, leave a voicemail.
+The next day, follow up that email with a phone call; if they don’t answer, leave a voicemail.
 Make sure the contents of that message reflect what you said in your initial email.

 The next couple of touchpoints will likely vary, but on the last day of your sales cadence, if no relationship has been created, you will “break up” with the prospect.
-This will include your last email and phone call or voicemail.
+This will include your last email, phone call, or voicemail.

 But don’t get too emotional.